WCSCourses/Low_Input_2024/Modules/hic_feature_analyses/hic_feature_analyses.md

 center, especially at the TAD corner, where the corner loops are typically located.

-4)  We can further apply an exponential rescaling (–rescale) of the data to make this look more like a Hi-C matrix.
-Here, we are not log-transforming the data and we are setting the saturation of the pixel values at 0.045 using –vmax.
+4)  We can further apply an exponential rescaling (`--rescale`) of the data to make this look more like a Hi-C matrix.
+Here, we are not log-transforming the data and we are setting the saturation of the pixel values at 0.045 using `--vmax`.

 ``` r
 fanc aggregate output/hic/binned/fanc_example_100kb.hic \